Black, Yellow, And Pink Foods, A Great Formula In Asian Cuisine

 • Black Sticky Rice (Khao Niew Dam): A dessert ingredient often paired with coconut milk and mango.
 This rice offers a nutty flavor and chewy texture, making it a beloved treat.

-• Squid Ink: Used in dishes like squid ink soup and noodles, adding a deep sea flavor and striking black color.
+• Squid Ink: Used in dishes like squid ink soup and noodles (asian noodles), adding a deep sea flavor and striking black color.

 Significance and Benefits: